-My colleague and fellow Core Lecturer Alexander Rothe published a Top 5 List of Favorite Works to Teach in Music Humanities back in March, and I promised I would do the same, so here goes:
+My colleague and fellow Core Lecturer Alexander Rothe published a Top 5 List of Favorite Works to Teach in Music Humanities, and I promised I would do the same.
+Here goes!

 This is the most beautiful piece of music from the entire semester, no contest.
 This Renaissance madrigal opens with a textbook point of imitation that also word-paints the “echoing steps” of the protagonist of Francesco Petrarca’s poem.
 The uppermost voice doesn’t participate in the imitation, however, instead embarking on a painfully slow chromatic climb-and-descent for a good third of the piece.
 The way I teach this piece, as a setting of Petrarch’s (already rhythmically interesting) poem, is wholesale ‘borrowed’ from a teaching lecture by Columbia Professor Giuseppe Gerbino but hey, if it works…

 Probably the saddest piece of music I cover.
 First, I teach Purcell’s aria: we talk about musical meaning and the Baroque notion of affect, and listen for the orchestra’s sorrowful chromaticism.
 We also think about the difference between the written opera and its production, and consider the role of onstage bystanders to Dido’s suicide, the role of Belinda, the absence of Aeneas, and so on.
 Then I show Nomi’s song, introducing the countertenor voice type and explaining the context of the AIDS crisis in New York.
 With Nomi’s imminent death from the disease, the repeated line “remember me, but forget my fate” reclaims a different kind of taboo, so we discuss how recontextualizing music can be really powerful.